-Southern Surgical Arts’ General Cosmetic Surgery Fellowship Program includes a full faculty, including: Primary Faculty Chad Deal, MD (Board Certified General Surgeon, Cosmetic Surgeon, and Facial Plastic Surgeon); Carey Nease, MD (Board Certified ENT, Facial Plastic Surgeon, and Cosmetic Surgeon) AND supportive Faculty: Vincent Gardner, MD (Board Certified General Surgeon, Cosmetic Surgeon, Facial Plastic Surgeon, and Board Certified in Venous and Lymphatic Medicine) and Brady Harris, MD (Board Certified General Surgeon).
+Southern Surgical Arts’ General Cosmetic Surgery Fellowship Program includes a full faculty, including: Primary Faculty Chad Deal, MD (Board Certified General Surgeon, Cosmetic Surgeon, and Facial Plastic Surgeon); Carey Nease, MD (Board Certified ENT, Facial Plastic Surgeon, and Cosmetic Surgeon) AND supportive Faculty: Vincent Gardner, MD (Board Certified General Surgeon, Cosmetic Surgeon, Facial Plastic Surgeon, and Board Certified in Venous and Lymphatic Medicine).

 The program operates out of two offices, one of which includes an accredited AAAHC surgery center, and has established relationships with two hospitals and one outpatient surgery center.
 The fellowship has a very high volume and comprehensive training in all the branches of Cosmetic Surgery and Medicine.
 This also includes training in numerous non-invasive aesthetic devices and procedures.
 Only hair transplantation procedures are not provided on-site but are available from the local additional teaching faculty.